mirage/mirage-www/tmpl/wiki/xen-suspend.md

 The first thing that happens when a suspend is requested is that the toolstack organising the operation will signal to the guest that it should begin the process.
-This can be done via several mechanisms, but the one supported in mirage today is by writing a particular key to
+This can be done via several mechanisms, but the one supported in MirageOS today is by writing a particular key to
 xenstore:

     /local/domain/<n>/control/shutdown = "suspend"